Menu

 Perhaps the best comparison is to think of Dalradian’s project as a hi-tech, highly regulated, precision-led quarry – only one that is below ground, with processing on the surface.

-There are six stages to Dalradian’s environmentally responsible mining project: narrow-vein mining, processing, rock management, water treatment, shipping and final processing and rehabilitation.
+There are six stages to Dalradian’s environmentally responsible mining project: narrow-vein mining, processing, rock management, water treatment, shipping and refining, and rehabilitation.

 Narrow-vein mining